• Menu

 Day 2: Hike to Jade Lake

 Jade Lake is one of the most stunning lakes in the world – unreal water color and flanked by awesome peaks.
 It’s a challenging hike, however, especially with a full pack: just over 10 miles one-way with about 4,000 combined feet of elevation gain (you lose and re-gain on the way).
-Luckily there are some great views along the way, starting with Hyas Lake about 2 miles in.
+Luckily there are some great views along the way and the payoff is amazing.
+Make sure you get a Northwest Forest Pass in advance.

 Day 3: Hike to Dip Top Gap to see Pea Soup Lake